DarkVole/chat-itup/William_notes_for_list_messages.md

 NOTE: I think your firebase schema might need to be changes a bit as I don't see any current messages for the rooms I created.
 Also it appears you have rooms in firebase that are unused.
 We can chat about this when we meet.

+Problems:

+In your original code you wrote the map method without the arrow syntax and it did not bind it.

+You did:

+map(function(){

+})

+Instead of:

+map(()=>{

+})

+Another problem is you did not pass an object to this.setState() and it should look like this: this.setState({})